 Your child might be teething, having an earache, fever, cold, etc, and might have trouble sleeping.

-Ending Toddler Bedtime Battles: The Strategies I’ve Tried That Failed
+Ending Toddler Bedtime Tantrums: The Strategies I’ve Tried

 Been there, done that.
 My toddler’s bedtime routine involves gently prodding her to the bathroom to brush her teeth, a quick bath, reading a book, talking about our day, practicing gratitude, and ending our conversation with a “Good night, sleep tight, I love you.”

-I thought I had this bedtime routine down to a tee.
+I thought I had this bedtime routine down to a tee, as this was the common solution to dealign with toddler bedtime tantrums.
 Apparently not.

 I’m quite aware of how toddlers always want to assert their independence as much as possible.
 I try to make my daughter feel in control of any activity, by giving her choices.
 Even at bedtime.